juandebravo/juandebravo.github.com/_posts/2025-04-12-configure-mcp-server-with-asdf.md

 ## Troubleshooting

 If you encounter issues:
-1. Verify that the Node.js version specified in `ASDF_NODEJS_VERSION` is installed
+1. Verify that the Node.js version specified in `ASDF_NODEJS_VERSION` is installed.
-2. Check that all paths in the configuration are correct
+2. Check that all paths in the configuration are correct.
-3. Ensure the asdf shims directory is properly set up
+3. Ensure the asdf shims directory is properly set up.
-4. Try running the Node.js application directly from the command line to verify it works
+4. Try running the Node.js application directly from the command line to verify it works.

 This configuration provides a robust way to run Node.js applications through MCP while maintaining version consistency through asdf.
 It's particularly useful in development environments where you need to switch between different Node.js versions for different projects.